 A short SQL identifier, either ordinary or delimited, which identifies a schema that exists at the application server.
 No validation that the schema exists is made at precompile or at bind time.
 The same schema cannot appear more than once in the function path.
 The number of schemas that can be specified is limited by the length of the resulting function path, which cannot exceed 254 bytes.
 The schema SYSIBM does not need to be explicitly specified; it is implicitly assumed to be the first schema if it is not included in the function path.
 For more information, see the SQL Reference.

-Allows a program being precompiled or bound from a DB2 V2.1 client to a DATABASE 2 Parallel Edition server to request that data inserts be buffered to increase performance.
+Allows a program being precompiled or bound against a DB2 Universal Database Extended Enterprise Edition server to request that data inserts be buffered to increase performance.

 BUF